balakrishnaakuleti/azure-terraform-storage-datalifecycle/README.md

-Terraform Script to create Storage Account , Containers and Data Lifecycle Rules at scale in Azure With wide scale adaptation of IAC, many a times we would need to create storage accounts and corresponding entities dynamically using IAC Scripts.
+# Terraform Script to create Storage Account , Containers and Data Lifecycle Rules at scale in Azure

+With the wide scale adaptation of IAC, many a times we would need to create storage accounts and corresponding entities dynamically using IAC Scripts.

 Here is an article which simplifies this job for Azure Cloud.